josharsh/100LinesOfCode/Turtle-Art/ReadMe.md

 The turtle module provides turtle graphics primitives, in both object-oriented and procedure-oriented ways.

-Its a fun program in 26 lines using turtle library.
+This folder contains designs using Turtle module.

-The program uses random colors to make the art more attractive.
+The programs uses random colors to make the art more attractive.

+The programs have used different shapes for the pen.

+-Arrow

+-Turtle

+-Classic